learn-co-curriculum/dsc-introduction-to-sampling/README.md

 It's not a bad estimate, even though it's not exact.
-From here we can start to ask many question related to how confident we are in this estimate.
+From here we can start to ask many questions related to how confident we are in this estimate.
 A first simple approach is to quantify our estimate.
 Perhaps we look at our percent error:

 ```python